KaytJ13/startup/notes.md

 ### All the problems:

-- Only displaying one message at a time, and only from the other person.
+- Only displaying one message from the other person at a time, messages seems to clear with every message received.
-- Chat with: ___ is no longer applicable, it's just a chat with everybody
+- The messages are way to the right and idk why